 DER partners with the North Atlantic Aquatic Connectivity Collaborative (NAACC) to provide training on how to evaluate if a road-stream crossing is a barrier to fish and wildlife passage.
 There are more than 25,000 culverts and small bridges in Massachusetts.
 More than half of these stream crossings are barriers to fish passage.
 Undersized culverts can also be damaged during storm events.

 The NAACC is a network of individuals from universities, conservation organizations, and state and federal agencies from the 13-state, North Atlantic Region.
 The Network provides tools and information on where restoration projects are likely to have the greatest benefits for aquatic connectivity and resiliency.
 The NAACC manages a public database of road-stream crossings: naacc.org.

 Become certified as a lead observer or coordinator

-To be certified as a lead observer or coordinator, a person must satisfy three training components:
+Assessments are conducted by certified Lead Observers following the NAACC protocols for assessing fish and wild passage.
+To be certified as a lead observer, a person must satisfy three training components: